jkevin1/OptiX/README.md

 --Accumulation buffer, allows for multiple passes to improve effective fps
 --Minor optimizations and cleaner code
 TODO:
---Improve random to avoid extreme noise
+--Improve prng to avoid extreme noise
 --Render to a window instead of image with interactivity
 --Noise reduction, probably in shader, not sure how effective it can be
 --Optimizations